 What are essential oils - definition

-Essential oils are liquid mixtures of substances obtained from plant materials such as flowers, leaves, roots, seeds or fruits, as well as bark or resin.
-Plants store the scents in their tissues and use them mainly to attract insects and repel pests.
+Essential oils are liquid mixtures of substances that are extracted from plant materials such as flowers, leaves, roots, seeds or fruits as well as bark or resin.
+Plants store the fragrances in their tissue and use them mainly to attract insects and ward off pests.

 Unlike ordinary, fatty oils, essential oils from plants do not leave unsightly grease stains and prove to be particularly volatile: on contact with air, the liquid dissolves immediately and sprays its fragrance for a short time before this also evaporates.
 Essential oils should therefore always be kept well closed, in dark vials.